-So yeah; it is indeed easy to see how one can get overwhelmed and loose sight of the forest through the trees if one scatters his attention across too many resources and approaches.
+So yeah; it is indeed easy to see how one can get overwhelmed and lose sight of the forest through the trees if one scatters his attention across too many resources and approaches.

 There’s a reason why you wouldn’t build a house without an architect.